What is the Access Fund?

 Emails to firstname.lastname@example.org and Access Fund applications will be acknowledged within 7 days of being sent.

 How is Access Funding allocated?

 As the Access Fund is limited and funded by individual donations we ask that all attendees pay something for their BiCon.
 An exception is that funding can be made available for the full costs of BiCon registration and accommodation for a PA/carer who is not attending any part of BiCon in their own right.

 - Funding towards a percentage of accommodation and registration cost.

 - A reduction in income band if an applicant is not unwaged but is still experiencing hardship.

 - Tracey has just moved in with her partner Anna, and has not yet found a job locally.
 Anna works in a low-paid job at a supermarket.
 Friends and relatives have agreed to care for their two children, but they still cannot afford the full cost of two BiCon bookings.
-The Equality Fund could be used to reduce Anna’s BiCon to the unwaged rate and provide some funding to reduce the full cost of BiCon for them.
+The Access Fund could be used to reduce Anna’s BiCon to the unwaged rate and provide some funding to reduce the full cost of BiCon for them.

 - David has recently lost his job, he is seeking unemployment benefits and looking for work.
 His benefits have not come through yet.
-Equality Funding could be used to reduce some of the costs of BiCon.
+Access Funding could be used to reduce some of the costs of BiCon.

 - Anita is deaf and has asked BiCon if they can help her with hearing people at BiCon plenaries and sessions.
 The Access Fund could be used to hire some equipment for her use at BiCon.